Public Transport in Cologne: Buying Tickets and Using Trams

 3. KVB Customer Centers and Sales Offices: KVB has customer centers and sales offices where you can get help and advice on the best ticket for you.
 You can find the locations on their website.

-KölnCard (24- Or 48-hour Ticket For Visitors)
+KölnCard (24- or 48-hour Ticket For Visitors)

-This pass provides free travel on all modes of transport within the Cologne city limits for 24- or 48-hour passes, allowing visitors to get around with ease while also enjoying discounts at top cultural attractions, museums, shops and restaurants throughout the city.
-Read more about the KolnCard here.
+This pass provides free travel on all modes of public transport within the Cologne city limits for 24- or 48-hour passes, so you can get around without fussing around with tickets, while also enjoying discounts at top attractions, museums, shops and restaurants throughout the city.

 Frequency And Operational Hours